Omar Khadr: Early life

 Khadr was born in Toronto on September 19, 1986, to Ahmed Khadr and Maha el-Samnah, Egyptian and Palestinian immigrants who became Canadian citizens.
 The Khadr family had moved to Peshawar, Pakistan, in 1985, where his father worked for charities helping Afghan refugees.

 He spent his childhood moving back and forth between Canada and Pakistan.
 He had six siblings and his mother wanted to raise their family outside of Canada, as she disliked some of its Western social influences.

 In 1992, Khadr's father was severely injured while in Logar, Afghanistan.
 Following the injury, the family moved to Toronto so he could recover.
 Omar enrolled at ISNA Elementary School for Grade 1.

 In 1995, after the family's return to Pakistan, Omar's father, Ahmed, was arrested and accused of financially aiding the Egyptian Islamic Jihad in the bombing of the Egyptian embassy in Pakistan.
 During his imprisonment, Ahmed was hospitalised following a hunger strike, before being released a year later due to lack of evidence.

-In 1996, Khadr's father moved his family to Jalalabad, Afghanistan, where he worked for an NGO.
+In 1996, Ahmed Khadr moved his family to Jalalabad, Afghanistan, where he worked for an NGO.

 Following the September 11, 2001 attacks in the United States, Omar's mother and his siblings feared U.S. bombing of Afghanistan, and retreated toward the Pakistani mountains, where the father visited infrequently.

 In early 2002, Khadr was living in Waziristan with his mother and younger sister.
 At one point, he was forced to wear a burqa and disguise himself as a girl to avoid scrutiny, an act that upset him.
 When his father returned, Omar asked to be allowed to stay at a group home for young men, despite his mother's protests.
 His father agreed, and a month later allowed Omar to accompany a group of Arabs associated with Abu Laith al-Libi who needed a Pashto translator during their stay in Khost.

 According to the April 2007 charges from the military commission, Khadr received "one-on-one" weapons training in June 2002, and his visits to his mother and sister became less frequent.